-Ireneusz Socha (1964) is an independent activist and researcher who works to explore and propagates the knowledge about the history of the Jewish community of his hometown Dębica.
+Ireneusz Socha (1964) is an independent activist and researcher who explores and propagates the knowledge about the history of the Jewish community of his hometown Dębica.

 In the 1980’s, he helped save the Jewish cemetery in Dębica.
 In 2014, he published his first Polish translation of the Sefer Dembitz (The Yizkor Book of Dębica).
 On July 21, 2016, he started annual commemoration ceremonies to honor the local Jewish families who perished in the Shoah and mark the first liquidation action in the local ghetto – now co-organized by the municipality.
 Between 2017 and 2019, he developed a revitalization plan for the building of the former New Town Synagogue in Dębica.
 Since 2007, he has cooperated with the Dębica Originated Jewish Organization in Israel.